michele13/LFS/README.md

   patch, sed, tar, and xz with busybox in chapter 5
 * replaced diffutils, findutils, grep, inetutils, less, man-db, patch, sed, tar, and vim with busybox in chapter 6
-* removed dejagnu, expect, tcl, and texinfo
+* removed autoconf, dejagnu, expect, tcl, and texinfo
 * disabled native language support
 * shadow: fix newer glibc crypt()'s handling of an invalid seed
 * added fortran to gcc languages in chapter 6